ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

                         Virtual CID = 0x62646668
 ~~~

-The proxy has acknowledged the Client Connection ID and provided a Virtual
+The proxy has acknowledged the client CID and provided a client VCID.
-Client Connection ID.
 Even if there were Short Header packets to send, the proxy
 cannot send forwarded mode packets because the client hasn't acknowledged the
-Virtual Client Connection ID.
+client VCID.

 ~~~
 STREAM(44): DATA                -------->